It shouldn’t come as a surprise that the overwhelming majority of the Chicago White Sox all-time home run hitters have come recently.

 The Chicago White Sox all-time home run hitter list reads like a who’s who of the team’s greatest batters — of the past 20 or so years. there’s a reason for that.

-The Chicago White Sox played 80-plus seasons in one of baseball’s least friendly venues for home runs, toiling at Comiskey Park for their home games from 1910-90.
+The White Sox played 80-plus seasons in one of baseball’s least friendly venues for home runs, toiling at Comiskey Park for their home games from 1910-90.

 Prior to that the White Sox had played at wooden South Side Park for the franchise’s first nine-plus seasons (1901-10), moving into what was then called White Sox Park on July 1, 1910.

 More from Southside Showdown

 While the White Sox moved out of Old Comiskey Park (known as White Sox Park from 1910-12 before being renamed for team owner Charlie Comiskey before it was returned to its original name from 1962-75).
 Bill Veeck brought back the Comiskey Park name when he purchased the club in 1976.

 The 1976 season was also the year the artificial turf which had been installed in the infield in 1969, was removed and the field returned to being entirely grass (the outfield remained grass throughout the stadium’s tenure).

 The second iteration of Comiskey Park opened for the 1991 season and was renamed U.S. Cellular Field in 2003.
 The naming rights changed hands in October 2016 and the new moniker, Guaranteed Rate Field, took effect for the 2017 season.